Opposition alliance 'INDIA' to hold next meet in Mumbai; coordination committee to be set up

 Leaders of 26 Opposition parties, who met in Bengaluru on July 18, announced they would hold their next meeting in Mumbai, where the alliance will finalise members of the coordination committee.

-The alliance, with consensus of all 26 political parties, has been named as 'INDIA' or the Indian National Development Inclusive Alliance.
+The alliance, with consensus of all 26 political parties, has been named as 'INDIA' or the Indian National Developmental Inclusive Alliance.

 The Opposition leaders said that an 11-member coordination committee will be set up to facilitate the alliance's working, and "members of the committee will be decided in the next meeting".